MapColonies/mc-models/README.md

  - generated typescript types for map colonies shared models
  - json schema files for model validation
 ## package usage:
-  the package can be installed with `npm install @map-colonies/mc-models-types`
+  the package can be installed with `npm install @map-colonies/mc-models-types`. the schemas for the validation are in the package, in order to use it for validation the schema files must be accessed directly.
 ## building the package:

 1. run `npm install` to install project dependencies.